 |Founded||Founded c.
-1949 by Pat Salmon in or near New City (Back of the Yards)|
+1949 by Pat Salmon in or near Back of the Yards (New City)|

 At one time the Rebels of Cornell Square in the Back of the Yards neighborhood were one of the most notorious street gangs in the city of Chicago.
 Since the Rebels never saw a day of the 1970s decade they have been since forgotten but now this page should shed some light on how important the Rebels were at one time.
-The Rebels had close to a 20 year existence in the city and at one time numbered in the thousands, at their peak they had about 2,500 members by the late 1950s as they spread into other neighborhoods and even had members in the suburbs.
+The Rebels had more than a 20 year existence in the city and at one time numbered in the thousands, at their peak they had about 2,500 members by the late 1950s as they spread into other neighborhoods and even had members in the suburbs.

 In the year 1956, the Rebels got tons of notoriety when they were involved in a major murder case that swept the headlines all through the Chicago metropolitan area.
 In October of 1956 the Rebels arranged a fight with a rival gang or multiple gangs at Cornell Square Park which is right outside their headquarters.
 A violent fight broke out that resulted in one youth named Robert Bukovic was slashed severely in the face and one rival gang member to the Rebels named Fred Kruse pulled a .22 caliber revolver and shot two Rebels.
 He shot 18 year old Edward Melant in the chest and arm and he shot 17 year old Warren White and killed him.
 It was said Kruse was on a mission to kill a Rebel to make a name for himself.
 Several members of both gangs were arrested and Kruse was convicted of murder.
 I don’t know who the rival gang was but I know they came from the Gage Park neighborhood at 52nd and Sawyer.
 I heard stories the Sons of Italy, Sons of Chinatown and the Cavaliers were involved somehow in the fight but I don’t see how because Sons of Italy are from Englewood while Sons of Chinatown were from Armour Square and Cavaliers were from 49th and Laflin.
 The newspapers also mentioned a 71st and Western gang somehow involved but they didn’t mention the name.
 The legends don’t make sense either but either way there was a gang fight that resulted in a death and it was all over the newspapers and really made the Rebels notorious.
 The Rebels were back in the paper a few days later when a group of female Rebels roamed the neighborhood looking for bloody vengeance.
 As starry eyed youths all over Chicago area read about the Rebels they flocked to 51st and Wolcott to get the initiation ceremony growing the gang’s numbers into the thousands.
 According the Blackstone Rangers book written by R.T.
 Sale there were 2,500 members of the Rebels by this point.

 According to the R.T.
 Sale book the Rebels mixed it up with the Blackstone Raiders by 1957.
-The Blackstone Raiders would eventually evolve into the notorious Black P Stones we know very well today.
 Back in 1957 the Raiders were in their infancy and had territory in nearby Englewood by Garfield Boulevard.
 The Raiders were not known about and there were no articles or anything about them.
 The event that really sparked not only rivalry with the Raiders and more notoriety was a murder case that happened in March of 1957.
 On March 11, 1957 the Rebels were hanging out at Spikes rather bored.
 17 year old Joseph Shwartz had an idea to go out and, “get us a nigger.”
 Before you knew it a bunch of the boys piled into a car and drove around the south side looking for a black youth to attack as Shwartz shouted out, “It’s Nigger time!”
 As they drove and stopped at lights they saw 17 year old honor student Alvin Palmer standing at a bus stop at the intersection of 59th and Kedzie in the Gage Park community.
 All 8 boys got out of the car and surrounded Palmer.
 Shwartz leaned against a pole and just stared at Palmer for a while in an awkward silence until he raised up a large ball peen hammer then struck Palmer on the top of the head with the hammer with one fatal blow killing him instantly as his lifeless body fall onto the curb.
 In the aftermath several boys including Schwartz were arrested and multiple boys were convicted, Schwartz got 50 years in prison.
 Schwartz sobbed his remorse and apologized but the courts still threw the book at him.
 This murder made major headlines across the Chicago area as once again the Rebels got more notoriety.
 It turned out Alvin Palmer was a member of the Blackstone Raiders and the Raiders got payback by shooting a Rebel, that incident didn’t make the news.